-As of December 31, 2017 Fire District No. 1 of the Township of South Brunswick had invested in capital assets for government activities \$2,163,219 (net of accumulated depreciation and associated debt).
-Capital assets consist of fire apparatus, fire equipment, and office equipment.
-They purchased approximately \$58,000 of vehicles and \$2,600 of equipment in 2017.
+As of December 31, 2018, District had invested in capital assets for government activities of approximately \$2,078,017 (net of accumulated depreciation).
+Capital assets consist of building and building improvements, apparatus, vehicles and equipment.

-FIRE DISTRICT NO. 1 OF THE TOWNSHIP OF SOUTH BRUNSWICK CAPITAL ASSETS (NET OF ACCUMULATED DEPRECIATION) DECEMBER 31, 2017
+FIRE DISTRICT NO. 1 OF THE TOWNSHIP OF SOUTH BRUNSWICK CAPITAL ASSETS (NET OF ACCUMULATED DEPRECIATION) DECEMBER 31, 2018